kaiser-rpg/KaiserRPG.github.io/_includes/action/maneuver/sweeping.md

 ### Sweeping Attack
 **Complete Attack**: 1 AP

 When you use this maneuver, you swing your weapon at multiple opponents at once.
 Before rolling, you must choose a number of opponents with a certain range.
-You make a single Offensive Roll with a -5 penalty and each opponent makes their own Defensive Roll in the order that they were chosen.
+You make a single Offensive Roll with a `-5` penalty and each opponent makes zirs own Defensive Roll in the order that they were chosen.

 If one of the defenders obtains the chance to _Counter_ by using Block, that defender manages to halt the maneuver.
 Those who have not yet defended are not subject to the attack.
 If a defender obtains the chance to _Counter_ by using Dodge, the sweeping attack continues on its path.
 The defender must wait until the attack is finished to perform the _Counter_ reaction.
 Each opponent must be within reach of your weapon to be targeted by _Sweeping Attack_.
 You can move using the _Step_ action to include additional targets.

 The maximum number of targets a sweeping attack can hit depends on the size of the weapon used.
 Small and medium weapons can reach three or four opponents, respectively.
 Large weapons can hit up to five.
-These numbers are for human-sized opponents; the Game Master can increase or decrease as appropriate for each opponents size.
+These numbers are for human-sized opponents; the Game Master can increase or decrease as appropriate for each opponent's size.

 This maneuver can only be performed with hand-to-hand attacks or powers that list this maneuver.
 You must declare that you will use this maneuver before making your Offensive Roll.